mbe2014/OpenExpense/README.md

 3. Manually add entry to the exel file
 4. Manually remore wrong category signature from the category json file.

 If you apply any change manually, it is recommended to update the git manually with a proper comment describing the change.

+If you mistakenly break the system, the system can be restored from **git**.

 ## TODO
 1. Set column width and alignmnet automatically.